Luca Parmitano: Expedition 36/37

 His second EVA on 16 July 2013 was terminated after only 1 hour and 32 minutes, when the helmet of his Extravehicular Mobility Unit suit started filling with water.
 Water in his helmet posed the danger of drowning and made his return to the airlock even more difficult, as orbital sunset had occurred just before he started to return.
 Engineers found that contamination had clogged one of the suit's filters, causing water from the suit's cooling system to back up.
-On 15 January 2016, astronaut Timothy Kopra experienced a water leak in his spacesuit.
 Parmitano returned to Earth on 11 November 2013 aboard Soyuz TMA-09M.
+Later, on 15 January 2016, astronaut Timothy Kopra experienced a similar water leak in his spacesuit.

 Expedition 60/61

 Luca Parmitano, attached to the Canadarm2 robotic arm, carries the new thermal pump system for AMS.

-In May 2018 ESA announced that Parmitano would return to the space station on board the Soyuz MS-13 mission, to serve as Flight Engineer on Expedition 60 and Commander on Expedition 61.
+In May 2018, ESA announced that Parmitano would return to the space station on board the Soyuz MS-13 mission to serve as a flight engineer on Expedition 60 and commander of Expedition 61.
 Parmitano launched on 20 July 2019 and arrived at the International Space Station on the same day.
 He became the first DJ in space on 13 August 2019, when he played a set of electronic music from the ISS for a music festival audience in Ibiza.
 On 15 November he ventured outside the ISS for the first time since his ill-fated spacewalk in 2013, on the first of at least four spacewalks to repair the Alpha Magnetic Spectrometer.
 Parmitano conducted the spacewalks to repair AMS together with NASA astronaut Andrew Morgan.
 Both were assisted by NASA astronauts Christina Koch and Jessica Meir who operated the Canadarm2 robotic arm from inside the Station.
 The spacewalks were described as the "most challenging since Hubble repairs".
 It was the first time astronauts cut and reconnect cooling lines in orbit.
 The repair of AMS was completed after four spacewalks.
-In the last spacewalk Parmitano found a leak in one of AMS's cooling lines.
+In the last spacewalk, Parmitano found a leak in one of AMS's cooling lines.
 The leak was fixed during the spacewalk.

 Expedition 61 ended with the landing of Soyuz MS-13 on 6 February 2020.
 Aboard were Parmitano, Aleksandr Skvortsov, and Christina Koch.

+Artemis III

+On June 9, 2026, NASA announced Parmitano as the pilot of the Artemis III mission to low Earth orbit, along with NASA astronauts Randy Bresnik, Frank Rubio, and Andre Douglas.